artecs-group/PERCIVAL/README.md

 ## 64-bit version (Big-PERCIVAL)

 Here you can also find Big-PERCIVAL, an updated version of PERCIVAL which adds posit64 operations and increased flexibility in the PAU.
-You can read about it in our pre-print: <https://doi.org/10.48550/arXiv.2305.06946>
+You can read about it in our [paper](https://ieeexplore.ieee.org/document/10473215).

 For the original PERCIVAL code switch to the `posit-master` branch.
 However, we recommend using the current default `big-percival-main` branch, as this also supports 32-bit posits.

 ## Publication

 If you use PERCIVAL in your academic work you can cite us:

-D. Mallasén, R. Murillo, A. A. D. Barrio, G. Botella, L. Piñuel, and M. Prieto-Matias, “PERCIVAL: Open-Source Posit RISC-V Core With Quire Capability,” IEEE Transactions on Emerging Topics in Computing, vol. 10, no. 3, pp. 1241–1252, 2022, doi: 10.1109/TETC.2022.3187199.

-D. Mallasén, A. A. Del Barrio, and M. Prieto-Matias, “Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing.” arXiv [cs.AR], 2023.
-Available: <http://arxiv.org/abs/2305.06946>

 ~~~bibtex
 @article{mallasen2022PERCIVAL,